 TGax editor: modify the text as shown:

-HE STAs shall maintain a SRG OBSS PD level, with its value selected by respecting the OBSS PD level condition in Equation (27-4) but with SRG OBSS PD Min and SRG OBSS PD Max in place of OBSS_PDmin and OBSS_PDmax, respectively, where SRG OBSS PD Min and SRG OBSS PD Max are determined according to Table 27-11 (Determining SRG OBSS PD Min and SRG OBSS PD Max values). (#16936)
+Non-AP HE STAs shall maintain a SRG OBSS PD level, with its value selected by respecting the OBSS PD level condition in Equation (27-4) but with SRG OBSS PD Min and SRG OBSS PD Max in place of OBSS_PDmin and OBSS_PDmax, respectively, where SRG OBSS PD Min and SRG OBSS PD Max are determined according to Table 27-11 (Determining SRG OBSS PD Min and SRG OBSS PD Max values). (#16936)

-(#16936)
+An HE AP STA shall maintain a SRG OBSS PD level, with its value selected by respecting the OBSS PD level condition in Equation (27-4), but with dot11SRGAPOBSSPDMinOffset and dot11SRGAPOBSSPDMaxOffset in place of OBSS_PDmin and OBSS_PDmax, respectively. (#16936)

 TGax editor: modify the title of Table 27-11 – Determining SRG OBSS PD Min and SRG OBSS PD Max values, as shown:

-Table 27-11—Determining SRG OBSS PD Min and SRG OBSS PD Max values (#16936)
+Table 27-11—Determining SRG OBSS PD Min and SRG OBSS PD Max values for non-AP STAs (#16936)

 TGax editor: insert the following as the new second to last paragraph of the subclause:

-(#16936)
+An HE AP may transmit SRG OBSS PD Min and SRG OBSS PD Max offset values that are different from the ones that it uses. (#16936)

 The Spatial Reuse Parameter Set element is optionally present in Beacons, Probe Responses and (Re)Association responses.